kyscott18/kyle-scott/README.md

 # Building a Better Decentralized Exchange

 I am building a new protocol in response to the deceleration of decentralized exchange technology.
-There is still no viable answer to the question: what application software would Coinbase use to migrate their trading system onto a blockchain?.
+No existing protocol is sufficient.
 In many aspects, I hope this effort will be considered a **return to form**.

 The idea is simple: Production-grade exchange infrastructure iteratively simplified and refined.
 No compromises on neutrality, security, or decentralization will be made.
 The only motivation is progress.